your-tools/skyspell/README.md

 What to do?
-a : Add word to global ignore list e : Add word to ignore list for this extension p : Add word to ignore list for the current project f : Add word to ignore list for the current file x : Skip this error q : Quit
+a : Add word to global ignore list e : Add word to ignore list for this extension
+...
+x : Skip this error
+q : Quit
-> : g
+> : a
 => Added 'Redistributions' to the global ignore list

 foo.rs:32:2 fn
 What to do?
-a : Add word to global ignore list e : Add word to ignore list for this extension p : Add word to ignore list for the current project f : Add word to ignore list for the current file x : Skip this error q : Quit
+a : Add word to global ignore list e : Add word to ignore list for this extension
+...
+q : Quit
+x : Skip this error
 > : e
 => Added 'fn' to the ignore list for '.rs' files
 ```

+Ignore rules will be automatically added to either:

+- `skyspell-ignore.toml`, the local file, if the word is ignored for the project or for a path
+- or in `~/.local/share/skyspell/global.toml`, the global file, if the word is ignored globally
+  or for a given extension.

+That way you can share your ignore rules with other users, or back them up anyway you like.

+Note that skyspell will honor `XDG_DATA_DIR` when looking for the global file.

+## Excluding files from the check

-Note that by default, skyspell will try to read *every* file in the project.
+Note that by default, skyspell will try to read *every* file in the
+project, or if the project is using git, every file not ignored by git.
+This may include for instance binary files.

-To prevent skyspell from trying to read certain file, create a
+To prevent skyspell from trying to read those files, create a
 `skyspell-ignore.toml` file  at the root of your project containing
 something like this: